cchanzl/Lock-Screen/_posts/2020-05-26-Python-vs-C++-Syntax.md

 <b> End-of-line is end of statement </b>
 <br>

 The first thing i noticed when i first looked at Python's syntax was the lack of semicolons (";") at end of each statement.
-This came as a surprise - How would the compiler know when a statement would end?!.
+This came as a surprise - How would the compiler know when a statement would end?!
 Well, the general rule as i realised is that the end of a line <b>automatically</b> terminates the statement.
 If i were to start programming with Python as my first language, this probably wouldn't look so weird.
 One advantage of learning C++ is that it allows me to appreciate finer details such as this that I would have otherwise missed as a novice.

 Of course, there are exceptions to this general rule, such as when you require multiple statements on a single line where semicolons are required as statement separators.